medavox/MuTime/README.md

 ### What is nifty about the Rx version?

-* as against just SNTP, you get full NTP (read: far more accurate time)
+* Implements the full NTP, as opposed to the more basic SNTP (read: far more accurate time)
-* the NTP pool address you provide is resolved into multiple IP addresses
+* The NTP pool address you provide is resolved into multiple IP addresses
-* we query each IP multiple times, guarding against checks, and taking the best response
+* We query each IP multiple times, guarding against checks, and taking the best response
-* if any one of the requests fail, we retry that failed request (alone) for a specified number of times
+* If any one of the requests fail, we retry that failed request (alone) for a specified number of times
-* we collect all the responses and again filter for the best result as per the NTP spec
+* We collect all the responses and again filter for the best result as per the NTP spec

 ## Notes/tips: